 May Frugal Real Food Monthly Meal Plan

-Chicken kabobs, apple slices, sautéed beet green tops
+Smoked sausage kabobs, apple slices, sautéed beet green tops from beets used for later in the week

 Roasted vegetable spring pasta